DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 available.

 **Partial Darkness:** When making a Detection or Investigation Check in partial darkness, draw with the Lower Hand.

-*Examples of Partial Darkness:*
+For example...

     - A dark alley in a city with some light spilling over from a nearby street.
     - An underground room with some candles burning lightly.

-**Full Darkness:** When making a Check in full darkness, draw with the Lower Hand.
+**Full Darkness:** When making a Detection or Investigation Check in full darkness, draw with the Lower Hand (3).
+For example...

-*Examples of Full Darkness:*
     - A moonless night in the countryside without any light source.
     - Descending into a cave without a light source.

 #### Cover